 8. Performance pay and teacher incentives

 One of the central ideas of economics is that people respond to incentives.
 How does this principle apply to paying teachers?
-If you’re passionate about the education system this project idea could be interesting for you!
+If you’re passionate about the education system this research opportunity could be interesting for you!
 In researching incentives for teachers, you can learn more about the value-added models of teacher pay and recent state policies that implement performance pay for teachers.
 Performance pay is exactly what it sounds like - your salary is based on your performance and contributions.
 You could also explore arguments for and against adding performance pay to teacher salaries and look into current data on the effects of performance teacher pay policies on student outcomes.
 What could make this project even more interesting is if you interviewed/surveyed teachers or school administrators at your high school to see what they think about performance pay.

 Idea by Economics research mentor Merrill